Free CrCl Calculator – Creatinine Clearance Calculator

 Patient: 78-year-old female, weight 55 kg, serum creatinine 0.9 mg/dL CrCl = [(140 − 78) × 55] ÷ [72 × 0.9] × 0.85 = [62 × 55] ÷ 64.8 × 0.85 = 3,410 ÷ 64.8 × 0.85 ≈ 44.7 mL/min

-Example 3: Young Patient with Early CKD
+Example 3: Young Patient with Established Kidney Disease

 Patient: 32-year-old male, weight 75 kg, serum creatinine 2.4 mg/dL CrCl = [(140 − 32) × 75] ÷ [72 × 2.4] = [108 × 75] ÷ 172.8 = 8,100 ÷ 172.8 ≈ 46.9 mL/min